Clinical Nutrition Student Handbook

-Dr. Bowers earned her doctorate from The Ohio State University in nutrition and metabolism, with dissertation research focusing on the identification of acetyl CoA carboxylase as a glycoprotein.
-Her clinical nutrition focus is in metabolic support and enteral and parenteral nutrition and at NYIT teaches Molecular Biology of the Nutrients, Critical Care/Nutrition Support.
+Dr. Bowers earned her doctorate from Ohio State University in nutrition and metabolism, with dissertation research focusing on the identification of acetyl Co-A carboxylase as a glycoprotein.
+Her clinical nutrition focus is in metabolic support and enteral and parenteral nutrition.
+At NYIT she teaches Molecular Biology of the Nutrients and Critical Care/Nutrition Support.

 Colleen Chiariello, MS, RDN

-Prof. Chiariello is the chief clinical dietitian at a Long Island healthcare facility with interest in gerontology, diabetes, weight management and nutrition research.
+Prof. Chiariello is the chief clinical dietitian at a Long Island healthcare facility with an interest in gerontology, diabetes, weight management, and nutrition research.
 She has also been active in improving the quality of school nutrition options.
-At NYIT she teaches three graduate courses: Issues in the Food Supply, Nutritional Contributions of Food and Topics in Applied Nutrition.
+At NYIT she teaches three graduate courses: Issues in the Food Supply, Nutritional Contributions of Food, and Topics in Applied Nutrition.

 Denise Donaldson Kaiser, MBA, MS, RDN

 Prof. Donaldson Kaiser incorporates her many years of clinical nutrition experience into her graduate Nutrition Assessment course and undergraduate Introduction to Food Science course.
 A former dietetic internship director, she is presently chief clinical dietitian at a Long Island healthcare facility.